FWeinb/nodeshot/README.md

 Inspired by [fzaninotto/screenshot-as-a-service](https://github.com/fzaninotto/screenshot-as-a-service)

-This screenshot-service is using node-webkit which comes with a recent version of [CEF](https://code.google.com/p/chromiumembedded/) an up to date wrapper of Chromium.
-In contrast to phantomjs node-webkit supports for 3D CSS and WebGL and thus can produce better screenshots.
+This screenshot-service is using node-webkit which comes with a recent version of [CEF](https://code.google.com/p/chromiumembedded/)
+, an up to date wrapper of Chromium.
+In contrast to phantomjs node-webkit supports 3D CSS and WebGL and thus can produce better screenshots.

 ## Requirements